sulaimonao/HydraFlow/README.md

    ```

 5. **Test the endpoints**:
-   Use the provided cURL commands above or a tool like Postman to validate all API endpoints.
+   Use the provided `cURL` commands above or a tool like Postman to validate all API endpoints.

 ---

 ## Troubleshooting

 - Ensure you have the latest version of Node.js installed.
-- Verify the deployment logs on [Vercel Dashboard](https://vercel.com/dashboard) if any errors occur.
+- Verify the deployment logs on [Vercel Dashboard](https://vercel.com/dashboard) for errors.
-- Confirm the endpoints are responding correctly using `cURL` or Postman.
+- Confirm endpoints respond correctly using tools like `cURL` or Postman.
+- Check that your `.env` file is correctly configured for required API keys and environment variables.

+---

+## Recent Updates

+- **Improved Parsing**: Enhanced `/parse-query` endpoint to include detailed task cards with priorities and subtasks.
+- **Feedback System**: Added `/feedback/summary` to collect and summarize user feedback.
+- **Log Summaries**: Extended `/summarize-logs` output to include entry counts and error detection insights.

+---

+HydraFlow is designed for adaptive memory management and dynamic task handling.
+We welcome feedback and contributions to enhance its capabilities.